ulixee/platform/datastore/docs/basics/datastore.md

 #### **Arguments**:

+- datastoreId `string`.
+The unique id of this Datastore.
+Required for deployment.
+- version `string`.
+A semver string for the Datastore version.
 - name `string`.
 Optional name for this Datastore to be used in Documentation websites.
 - description `string`.
 Optional description for this Datastore to be used in Documentation websites.
 - storageEngineHost `string`.
 The ip:port where storage engine requests should be sent.
 NOTE: you MUST set this property when deploying into a cluster of nodes.